h/t Youtube algorithm

 In which Manuel Shvartzberg Carrió, Teddy Cruz and Fonna Forman, Anna Lui and Ananya Roy argue why “understanding Trump requires understanding Schumacher” and further, the importance of “understanding of the hegemonic articulations of infrastructure“, or how “managerialism is hegemonic because modern infrastructures operationalize, pre-empt, co-opt, channel, and distribute—that is, they manage power—by design“.
 Plus, praise for Keller Easterling’s ‘Extrastatecraft: The Power of Infrastructure Space’.
 A call for “Unwalling Citizenship” and a reading of the catalog/book of the exhibition ‘After Belonging‘.
 Also, reflections on #NotMyAIA, “ontologies of professional expertise“, normalization, the “infrastructure of assent“, “logics of white supremacy and patriarchy…“, the “politics of divestment“.

 “In 1978 at the Paris Observatory, Jean-Pierre Luminet became the first to make a detailed computer calculation of a black hole’s appearance.
 He did so, he told me, by programming a (by then already obsolete) 1960s IBM 7040 computer, using punch cards…Because Luminet had no way to print out the resulting image or visualize it on a screen, he used the data to draw an image by hand, putting individual dots of India ink onto a photographic negative.”

 Wine has come and gone as a thing in my life.
-Always tended towards basic reds (Tempranillos, Cabernet Sauvignons) or whites, like Pinto Grigio or Sauvignon Blancs.
+Always tended towards basic reds (Tempranillos, Cabernet Sauvignons) or whites, like Pinot Grigio or Sauvignon Blancs.

 Nothing too adventurous or unique.